UtrechtUniversity/dataprivacysurvey/README.md

 # Data Privacy Survey

+In the second quarter of 2022, Utrecht University (UU) Research Data Management Support (RDM Support) sent out a survey among all scientific personnel at Utrecht University: the Data Privacy Survey.
+The aim of this survey was to investigate 1) How UU researchers currently deal with personal data in research, 2) What challenges they run into when handling personal data in research, and 3) How RDM Support and collaborators can improve their services and support concerning personal data in research.

+The survey is part of the <a href="https://utrechtuniversity.github.io/dataprivacyproject" target="_blank">Data Privacy Project</a>, an RDM Support  project to improve information, tools and services surrounding personal data in research.
+More information about this survey can be found in the following files:

+- The <a href="https://utrechtuniversity.github.io/dataprivacyproject/assets/docs/survey-privacy-statement.pdf" target="_blank">survey's privacy statement</a>
+- The <a href="https://utrechtuniversity.github.io/dataprivacyproject/assets/docs/survey-questions-qualtrics.pdf" target="_blank">full survey</a>.

+## This repository

 This repository contains the code for analysing the data from the Data Privacy Survey.
-The code can be found in the `docs` folder as an R markdown file.
+The code can be found in the current GitHub repository as an R markdown file.
+As the raw dataset contains personal data in the form of demographic information, free text, and email addresses, it is not shared in this repository.

-- A first glance of the result can be viewed in a <a href="docs/survey-first-glance.html" target="_blank">web browser</a>.
+- Here you can find <a href="docs/survey-first-glance.html" target="_blank">a first glance of the survey results</a>.
 - Here, you can find <a href = "docs/data-privacy-survey-report-v0.1.html" target = "_blank">a first (semi-)full report of the findings</a>.

-As the raw dataset contains personal data in the form of demographic information, free text, and email addresses, it is not shared in this repository.

-## About the Data Privacy Survey
-In the second quarter of 2022, Utrecht University Research Data Management Support (RDM Support) sent out a survey among all scientific personnel at Utrecht University: the Data Privacy Survey.
-The aim of this survey was to investigate 1) How UU researchers currently deal with personal data in research, 2) What challenges they run into when handling personal data in research, and 3) How RDM Support and collaborators can improve their services and support concerning personal data in research.

-The survey was set up during the <a href="https://utrechtuniversity.github.io/dataprivacyproject" target="_blank">Data Privacy Project</a>.
-More information can be found in the <a href="https://utrechtuniversity.github.io/dataprivacyproject/assets/docs/survey-privacy-statement.pdf" target="_blank">Privacy statement</a> and the <a href="https://utrechtuniversity.github.io/dataprivacyproject/assets/docs/survey-questions-qualtrics.pdf" target="_blank">Survey preview</a>.
+- A complete first version of the report, including reports per UU faculty, is currently being written.

+## Contact and contribution

+For questions about this repository, please contact Utrecht University's <a href = "https://www.uu.nl/en/research/research-data-management/contact-us" target = "_blank">Research Data Management Support</a>, or open an Issue or Pull request in this repository.

+## License and citation

+This repository is licensed under a GPL 3.0 license.
+You can view the <a href= "https://github.com/UtrechtUniversity/dataprivacysurvey/blob/main/LICENSE" target = "_blank">license text here</a>.

+Citation will be made possible once the report is published in Zenodo or a similar archive.